Beginner, intermediate, advanced ... Where are you?

 I go out regularly in the evening.
 I really want to progress to become a "dancer" and not just a "student".

-Each level represents one year of lessons, each level represents 12 one-hour lessons or 3 months.
+Each level represents one year of lessons, each level represents 12 one-hour lessons over 3 months.

 Beginner: level 1, 2 and 3